 In recent years, advocates of attachment parenting have campaigned to reintroduce co-sleeping into Western culture, because it has several advantages:

 - It promotes bonding and facilitates breastfeeding

-- Stress hormones are lower in mothers and babies who co-sleep, specifically balancing the hormone cortisol essential for a baby’s healthy growth
+- Stress hormones are lower in mothers and babies who co-sleep

-- One study has shown that the physiology of a co-sleeping baby is more stable, showing a more stable temperature, more regular heart rhythms, and fewer long pauses in breathing
+- Some research has shown that the physiology of a co-sleeping baby is more stable, showing a more stable temperature, more regular heart rhythms, and fewer long pauses in breathing

-A new study has shown, however, that co-sleeping may increase the risk of cot death, so the Royal College of Midwives, the Department of Health and the National Institute for Health and Care Excellence (NICE) all continue to recommend that the safest place for your baby to sleep is in a cot or crib in your room for the first six months.
+One large recent study, however, indicates that co-sleeping could potentially increase the risk of cot death, so the Royal College of Midwives, the Department of Health and the National Institute for Health and Care Excellence (NICE) all continue to recommend that the safest place for your baby to sleep is in a cot or crib in your room for the first six months.